 Original Air Date: April 15th, 1974

-There’s no doubt that Andy Griffith did his best to shun his good natured country boy persona by making some very interesting, and often quiet dark, made for TV movies during the 70s (and of course A Face in the Crowd… I know a little bit about other movies sometimes too).
-He lent his performances as the bad guy some dark justice as audiences would see in both Pray for the Wildcats ("I'm a hippie with money!") and Savages (both were released also released in 1974).
+There’s no doubt that Andy Griffith did his best to shun his good natured country boy persona by making some very interesting, and often quite dark, made for TV movies during the 70s (and of course A Face in the Crowd… I know a little bit about other movies sometimes too).
+He lent his performances as the bad guy some dark justice as audiences would see in both Pray for the Wildcats ("I'm a hippie with money!") and Savages (both released in 1974).
 In Winter Kill he returns to his more recognizable good guy shtick, but there’s not much of his signature joviality to be seen as he finds himself on the trail of a cold-blooded killer in a small, snowy mountain town.

 Griffith is Sheriff Sam McNeil, an officer of the law who is caught off guard when a mysterious sniper starts picking of the locals.
 After each kill the menacing marauder leaves the number of the victim behind, painted in the snow or in some visible spot, and McNeil attempts to link all the victims together.
 In a voice over, the audience is given snippets of a diary belonging to a wide-eyed teenager named Cynthia (Elayne Heilveil).
 This device puts us one step ahead of the sheriff - and one step behind the killer.
 There is no shortage of suspects and Mayor Bickford (Eugene Roche) is hot on the heels of McNeil to catch the culprit so they can open their town to tourists without fear of losing business (It’s like Jaws on dry land with a sniper!)
 As the evidence begins to unfold, a serious of odd happenings also take place, and then there are a couple of twists galore!
 In short, my kind of flick.